Joe’s Blog: When is the next big storm? (WED-11/8)

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This morning we start with a cold front that is moving towards the region.
+This morning we start with a cold front that is moving toward the region.
 The 8AM surface map.

 We’re still on the warm side of that storm and will remain there into the lunch hour when temperatures should max out before falling a few degrees later today on the north side especially.

-Clouds are affecting parts of the area this morning as well…particularly towards the NW of the I-35 corridor.
+Clouds are affecting parts of the area this morning as well… particularly toward the NW of the I-35 corridor.

 This area of low pressure will slide through the region today.
-As it does so…we’ll eventually get onto the back side of the storm and the winds will switch towards the NW/N. This will usher in slightly cooler air today and cooler air overnight.
+As it does so… we’ll eventually get onto the back side of the storm and the winds will switch toward the NW/N. This will usher in slightly cooler air today and cooler air overnight.
 So basically we’re coming back to average over the next few days.

 That is a developing warm pattern that the models will underestimate for forecast highs locally.